ibm-cloud-docs/containers/cs_cluster_plan_network.md

 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
 Need to create your cluster by using custom-range subnets?
 Check out this guidance on [custom address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#address-prefixes-and-the-ibm-cloud-console-ui).
 {: tip}

+Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
+If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
+{: important}

 When you create VPC subnets for your clusters, keep in mind the following features and limitations.
 For more information about VPC subnets, see [Characteristics of subnets in the VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#characteristics-of-subnets).
 * The default CIDR size of each VPC subnet is `/24`, which can support up to 253 worker nodes.
 If you plan to deploy more than 250 worker nodes per zone in one cluster, consider creating a subnet of a larger size.